 Voting in a general election

-This document explains what you need to do to make sure your vote counts on the day of a general election.
+This page explains what you need to do to make sure your vote counts on the day of a general election.

 Your polling station (where you go to cast your vote) is on your polling card, which you should have received by post.
 If you did not get a polling card, you can find your polling station on your local authority’s website.